ruk·si

 • Palette contains colors that are on opposite sides of the color wheel.

-• Very powerful but harder to use.
+• Powerful but harder to use.

 • Triadic: